Escuela para suegras

-Escuela para suegras ("School for Stepmothers") is a 1958 Mexican film directed by Gilberto Martínez Solares.
-It was produced by Fernando de Fuentes and adapted from the play by Sixto Pondal Ríos.
-The film is also considered to be a parody of Escuela de vagabundos (1955).
+Escuela para suegras ("School for Mothers-in-law") is a 1958 Mexican comedy film written and directed by Gilberto Martínez Solares and starring Germán Valdés "Tin-Tan", Martha Mijares, Blanca de Castejón, and Prudencia Grifell.
+It was adapted from a screenplay by the Argentine dramatist and poet Sixto Pondal Ríos.
+This film is also considered a parody of Escuela para vagabundos (1955), from Pedro Infante.